-Google's monitoring agent is available for installation alongside SAP NetWeaver on GCP.
+Google's monitoring agent is available for installation alongside SAP NetWeaver on Google Cloud.
 For details and instructions about how to install Google's monitoring agent, see the NetWeaver Deployment Guide for your operating system:

-For details about the monitoring lifecycle and operations, see the SAP NetWeaver on GCP Operations Guide.
+For details about the monitoring lifecycle and operations, see the SAP NetWeaver on Google Cloud Operations Guide.

 Scale-out of SAP NetWeaver application servers

 SAP supports a scale-out architecture that uses multiple application servers, which supports a higher workload.

 If you are using Windows Server as your operating system, you can use Active Directory running on a VM as a domain controller.
 For more information, see Setting up Active Directory on Google Compute Engine.
 Alternatively, you can connect Compute Engine VMs to your on-premises Active Directory domain controller using VPN.